Speak Out Drama Lessons

 Encourage and facilitate the involvement of parent(s), carer(s) or responsible adult(s), where appropriate.
 If we have concerns about the welfare of the child/young person, we will: Respond to the needs of the child or young person.

 Inform the parents/primary carers on an on-going basis unless this action puts the child or young person at further risk.
 Where there are child protection and welfare concerns we are obliged to pass these on to the Duty Social Worker and, in an emergency, the Gardaí.
-In the event of a complaint against a member of staff, we will immediately ensure the safety of the child/young person and inform primary carers as appropriate.
+In the event of a complaint against a member of staff, we

 As a child-centred organisation, we are committed to putting the interest of the child/young person first.
 To that end we will: Contact local Health Service Executive and Gardaí where there is a child protection welfare concern.